-While the Oak Hill Parkway Project is looking at long-term solutions to address traffic congestion and related issues, the Texas Department of Transportation are soon to open two interim intersection improvement projects in the Oak Hill area to ease congestion, improve mobility and enhance safety due to heavy congestion resulting from tremendous population growth.
+While the Oak Hill Parkway Project is looking at long-term solutions to address traffic congestion and related issues, the Texas Department of Transportation, in 2014 and 2015, completed and opened to traffic two interim intersection improvement projects in the Oak Hill area to ease congestion, improve mobility and enhance safety due to heavy congestion resulting from tremendous population growth.

 Improvements at FM 1826 to Convict Hill: